 An afternoon dip in the pool is what kept us going late in the day.
 The pool is spring fed and just the right temperature.
 We timed it so we’d get to the pool about 4:00 pm and by the time we were back at our campsite, it was in the shade.
 No more sweating!
 This is an important part of Death Valley camping.

-Get a $5 pass at the Furnace Creek Resort registration desk.
+Get a $5 pass at the The Ranch at Death Valley (Formerly The Furnace Creek Ranch) registration desk.
 There are also showers in the pool dressing rooms, if you are into that sort of thing.

 And as long as you are in the area, you might as well get ice cream at the general store.